IS-120/semantic-html-and-links-kylieclark42/README.md

+#Website with just HTML about Kylie's Cookbook.
+Home page with links to about and contact page.

 # Semantic HTML and basic navigation

 Create an HTML page using semantic markup.
 Include a navigation menu that links to two subpages.